-Integrated National Board Dental Examination (INBDE) 2023 Candidate Guide
+Integrated National Board Dental Examination (INBDE) 2024 Candidate Guide

+©2024 Joint Commission on National Dental Examinations.
+All rights reserved. | 800.232.1694 | ADA.org/INBDE

+ADA American Dental Association®

+The Department of Testing Services (DTS) is a shared service of the American Dental Association (ADA) that employs testing professionals and provides professional examination services in all relevant areas (e.g., test design, content development, administration, analysis, and reporting).
+At the direction of the governing bodies it supports, DTS advises on policy based on testing industry best practices and professional experience, and implements policy for the orderly, secure, and fair administration of examination programs within its charge.

-IMPORTANT NOTE: COVID-19 continues to have an impact on examination programs implemented by the JCNDE.
-Candidates should regularly monitor the COVID-19 update document, posted on the Examination Program website, to understand the potential impact of COVID-19 on Examination Program administrations.
+IMPORTANT NOTE: COVID-19 may continue to have an impact on examination programs implemented by DTS.
+Candidates should regularly monitor ADA.org/INBDE, to understand the potential impact of COVID-19 on Examination Program administrations.
 Candidates must comply with all required test center procedures, including those pertaining to COVID-19.

-You are required to read this document before you apply to take the examination.
-At the time of application, you will be required to confirm that you have read this document, understood its contents, and agree to the policies and procedures contained herein.
-Changes in the Integrated National Board Dental Examination (INBDE®) may occur after publication of this Guide.
-Updated PDFs will be posted on the National Board Guides page at www.https://jcnde.ada.org/inbde .
+You are required to read this Guide before you apply to take the examination.

+At the time of application, you will be required to confirm that you have read this Guide, understood its contents, and agree to the policies and procedures contained herein.

+Changes to the Integrated National Board Dental Exam (INBDE) Program may occur after publication of this Guide.
+Updated PDFs will be posted to ADA.org/INBDE.
 You will be subject to the policies and procedures currently in effect at the time of your test administration.

-TABLE OF CONTENTS

-OVERVIEW 3

-About this Guide and Examination Program

-Purpose of the National Board Examinations

-Examination Fairness

-Ethical Conduct

-EXAMINATION CONTENT AND PREPARATION MATERIALS 4

-Examination Content and Specifications

-Sample Item Formats

-Patient Box

-Dental Charts

-Acronyms and Abbreviations

-Examination Preparation and Resources

-Confidentiality of Examination Materials

-RESULTS INFORMATION 13

-Scoring of Examination

-Results Reports

-Results Audits

-ELIGIBILITY REQUIREMENTS 14

-EXAMINATION INFORMATION 16

-Examination Fees

-Extension Request Guide Notice

-Rescheduling Fees

-Examination Schedule

-Application Procedures

-Administration Vendor Test Center Procedures

-Reschedule or Cancel a Testing Appointment

-No-Show Policy

-Emergencies on the Day of a Testing Appointment

-Testing Problems on the Day of the Testing Appointment

-Testing Accommodations

-Unacceptable Forms of Documentation

-EXAMINATION REGULATIONS AND RULES OF CONDUCT 23

-Rules of Conduct

-Privacy and Security

-Examination Misconduct

-Irregularities and Appeals

-Arbitration Requirement

-Agreement to Arbitrate
+JCNDE Integrated National Board Dental Examination (INBDE) 2024 Candidate Guide

+Table of Contents

+OVERVIEW 2

+About this Guide and Examination Program 2

+Purpose of the National Board Examinations 2

+Examination Fairness 3

+Ethical Conduct 4

+EXAMINATION CONTENT AND PREPARATION MATERIALS 5

+Examination Content and Specifications 5

+Sample Item Formats 13

+Patient Box 14

+Dental Charts 15

+Acronyms and Abbreviations 16

+Examination Preparation and Resources 16

+Confidentiality of Examination Materials 17

+RESULTS INFORMATION 18

+Scoring of Examination 18

+Results Audits 19

+Results Reports 19

+ELIGIBILITY REQUIREMENTS 20

+Retesting Policy and Additional Eligibility Requirements 21

+EXAMINATION INFORMATION 22

+Examination Fees 22

+Eligibility Extension Requests 23

+Rescheduling Fees 23

+Administration Schedule 24

+Application Procedures 26

+Test Center Procedures 27

+Identification Policy 27

+Reschedule or Cancel a Testing Appointment 28

+No-Show Policy 28

+Emergencies on the Day of a Testing Appointment 29

+Testing Problems on the Day of the Testing Appointment 29

+Testing Accommodations 30

+Unacceptable Forms of Documentation 31

+AMINATION REGULATIONS 32

+Rules of Conduct 32

+Privacy and Security 34

+Examination Misconduct 35

+Examination Misconduct 35

+Irregularities and Appeals 38

+Non-Appealable Policies 39

+Arbitration Requirement 39

+Agreement to Arbitrate 39